Want better results from you e-commerce campaign?

 Or, use it to run pop-ups for segments of your websites.

-Take shoes.
-Create a special offer just for the shoes you sell and use Sumo to run pop-ups advertising the discount, so when someone visits the shoe segment of your site, they see the pop-up.
+Take shoes, for example.
+You can create a special offer just for the shoes you sell and use Sumo to run pop-ups advertising the discount.
+So when someone visits the shoe segment of your site, they see the pop-up and will be enticed to make a purchase.

-But here’s the deal: if you do run a pop-up, your real goal is to direct users into a specific funnel.
+But here’s the deal: if you do run a pop-up, your real goal is to direct users into a specific funnel in your e-commerce strategy.

 Always think about the pop-up and the messaging you plan to run, and make sure it aligns with the funnel you want your users kicked into.